arturdonda/data-structures/src/linear/array/README.md

 # Arrays

-Arrays are fundamental data structures used to store elements of the same type in **contiguous memory locations**.
-They offer **efficient random access** to elements based on their indices and are widely used in programming due to their simplicity and versatility.
+An array is a linear data structure and it is a collection of items stored at **contiguous memory locations**.
+The idea is to store multiple items of the **same type** together in one place.
+It allows the processing of a large amount of data in a relatively short period.
+The first element of the array is indexed by a subscript of 0.
+There are different operations possible in an array, like Searching, Sorting, Inserting, Traversing, Reversing, and Deleting.

 ## Characteristics

 - **Homogeneous Elements**: Arrays store elements of the same data type, ensuring uniformity and consistency in data storage.
-- **Fixed Size**: Arrays have a fixed size determined at the time of declaration, meaning the number of elements they can hold remains constant throughout their lifetime.
-This fixed size facilitates efficient memory allocation.
 - **Contiguous Memory Allocation**: Array elements are stored in adjacent memory locations, enabling efficient random access to elements using their indices.
 This contiguous memory allocation also facilitates efficient traversal and manipulation of array elements.
+- **Fixed Size**: As arrays are stored in contiguous memory, their size must be declared upon instantiation, meaning the number of elements they can hold remains constant throughout their lifetime.
-- **Zero-based Indexing**: Most programming languages use zero-based indexing for arrays, meaning the index of the first element is 0, the index of the second element is 1, and so on.
+- **Index-based**: Arrays use an index-based data structure which helps to identify each of the elements in an array easily using the index.
+Most programming languages use zero-based indexing for arrays, meaning the index of the first element is 0.

 ## Advantages

-- **Efficient Random Access**: Arrays provide constant-time access to elements based on their indices, making them ideal for scenarios where quick access to individual elements is required.
+- **Efficient Random Access**: Arrays provide **constant-time access** to elements based on their indices, making them ideal for scenarios where quick access to individual elements is required.
 - **Memory Efficiency**: Arrays allocate contiguous memory blocks, leading to efficient memory utilization compared to some other data structures.
 - **Simplicity**: Arrays are simple and easy to understand, making them suitable for a wide range of applications and programming tasks.